-Let me just say, this is the longest amount of time I have ever spent on a blog post.
+Let me just say, this is the longest amount of time I ever spent on a blog post.
 It is a wide open door into a hidden part of me that I never thought I would put on a public platform.
 But this is my blog and this blog is about my life, regardless of where I am in the world.
 This post is a very long one, so grab a cup of tea or a glass of wine; I hope you stay along for the ride!

 I should start by saying my story is no different than any other black girl or woman’s story out there.
 This is simply just my story.
 Over the span of my life, I feel I have been exposed to an incredible amount of positive representation for black women in media and in my life.
 I feel so empowered to be black and every day I am reminded how amazing black people are.
 But I didn’t always appreciate it this way.
 Like many other black girls, I grew up wanting my hair to be different, to avoid getting ‘too dark’, and to be less curvy.
 It may seem silly to some people reading this, but it may not to others.
 This is the story of how my hair journey led me on an identity journey.

 I was always thankful we had a large number of black girls compared to other grades, but this was the beginning of our relationship.
-Unlike literally every other black girl in my grade, you were different.
+Unlike literally every other black girl’s hair in my grade, you were different.
 You “didn’t move,” you weren’t long, you weren’t thick.
 You were styled the same as everyone else’s—straight—but you were…different.
 I tried so hard to tame you, to get you to ‘lay down’ by asking my friends what hair products they used, thinking if I copied it step by step, you would magically change textures and turn into theirs.

 But I wasn’t listening to you.
 I was getting relaxers every month and I lived for those few days of silky smoothness.
 I had no understanding of what it was doing in the long run, but I just remember that feeling of elation just as well as the feeling of sadness when it was gone.
 I was so desperate for that feeling that I would wear jacket hoods on my head at home to “feel what long hair felt like” on my back.